ircv3/ircv3-specifications/extensions/resume.md

 This message has the following format:

-    RESUMED nick user host timestamp
+    :nick!olduser@oldhost RESUMED nick user host [timestamp]

 `nick` is the nickname of the client whose connection has been resumed. `user` and `host` are the username and hostname that the new connecting client has.
-The client receiving this message MUST update the username and hostname they have stored for the given client, in the same way that the `CHGHOST` message is parsed.
+The client receiving this message MUST update the username and hostname they have stored for the given client, in the same way that the `CHGHOST` message is parsed. `timestamp` if given, shows when the reconnecting client received their last message from the server.
+The timestamp may be used as a rough indication of how much message history has been lost.

 When sent to other clients, the `RESUMED` message MUST have the source of the old client's nickmask.
 This is illustrated in the examples below.